docwhat/website/content/posts/2006-11-07-getting-an-ipod.md

 Okay.
 Spleen has been vented.
 Let me catch my breath... _whew_.

 In theory, digital players are the same.
 They play music files in a nice portable form factor.
-They are like tape-cassette walk-men from the 80's.
-They come in various shapes, sizes and the battery lasts a different amount of time; but they are all play music.
+They're like tape-cassette walk-men from the 80's.
+They come in various shapes, sizes and the battery lasts a different amount of time; but they're all play music.
 A few throw in a radio too, just for fun.

 Until you look a little closer and look at the software.
 The evil evil _evil_ software.